Scuba Diving in Curacao – Ultimate Guide (With Map)

 But it is also a PADI 5-Star IDC Resort – perfect for your diving holiday.
 They take out smaller groups for dives and are renowned for their expertise.

-Apart from the great diving center, the hotel is also famous for a stunning pool and great rooms.
-It is only a few minutes walking away from the famous Handelskade in Willemstad.
+Apart from the great diving center, the hotel is also famous for its stunning pool and great rooms.
+It is only a few minutes’ walk away from the famous Handelskade in Willemstad.

 Scuba Lodge is also one of the most instagrammable spots in Curacao.